Sir Cecil Beaton

-Zhang Kechun is best known for his large format photographs of post-industrial Chinese landscapes.
+Zhang Kechun (born 1980) is best known for his large format photographs of post-industrial Chinese landscapes.
 He produces epic vistas that dwell on the significance of the landscape in modern Chinese national identity.
 He is represented in the United Kingdom by Huxley-Parlour gallery.

 Nico Krijno (born 1981) is part of an international wave of contemporary artists working to establish a new visual language for the still life in the information age.
 His photographs show a playful concern with the deconstruction of the still life genre.
 His ongoing exploration of form and material reveal his deeper interest in photographic truthfulness.